jackhallybone/quick-tk-gui/README.md

 - `reset()` resets the state of the prompt so that another user input can be captured without removing and re-creating it.

 *The following methods should only be used in the prompt setup function:*
-- `set_return_type(type)` sets the type of data that the prompt will return.
+- `set_return_type(type: Any)` sets the type of data that the prompt will return.
-- `submit(value)` a callback for binding to widgets or keys which sets the timestamp and value of the user input.
+- `submit(value: Any)` a callback for binding to widgets or keys which sets the timestamp and value of the user input.
-- `track_interactive_widgets(widget)` adds a widget to the set that can be enabled and disabled.
+- `track_interactive_widgets(widget: tk.Widget | ttk.Widget)` adds a widget to the set that can be enabled and disabled.
-- `track_root_keybindings(key)` adds a key name to the set that can be unbound from the root when the prompt is removed.
+- `track_root_keybindings(key: str)` adds a key name to the set that can be unbound from the root when the prompt is removed.

 **Properties (readonly):**
+- `is_enabled` is True if the interactive widgets in the prompt are enabled.
-- `presentation_timestamp` is a timestamp taken as close to the visual render as possible.#
+- `presentation_timestamp` is a timestamp taken as close to the visual render as possible.

 *The following properties should only be used in the prompt setup function:*
 - `root` is the Tk() root for binding keypresses to.